ArunaStorage/documentation/docs/get_started/basic_usage/02_How-To-Auth-Tokens.md

 !!!
 Warning

-    **The token secret is only available once in the response and cannot be re-generated!**
+    **The token secret and S3 secret key is only available once in the response and cannot be re-generated!**

-    Store the received token secret in a secure location for further usage.
+    Store the received secret keys in a secure location for further usage.
     If a token secret is lost or compromised, delete the old token and generate a new one.

 === ":simple-curl: cURL"